This Step: Get a Learner Permit

 To legally practice driving on Ohio roads, all first-time drivers must obtain a Temporary Instruction Permit Identification Card (TIPIC).
 All you have to do is meet the requirements below, including passing the written and vision tests.

-If you are younger than 18, you must go through the state's graduated driver licensing program to get your TIPIC.
+If you are younger than 18 years old, you must go through the state's graduated driver licensing program to get your TIPIC.
 To do so, teens must meet the same requirements below and also be accompanied by a parent or guardian to co-sign the instruction permit application.
 The minimum age to apply is 15 years and 6 months.

 A) Ace a Few DMV Practice Permit Tests